danideveloping/oil-consumption/README.md

 1. **Register a New Account**
    - Navigate to http://localhost:3000
    - Click "Sign up" to create a new account
-   - Fill in username, email, and password
+   - Fill in username and password

 2. **Add Places**
    - Go to "Places" in the sidebar